Projects and Links

 Our Stories

-The Our Stories project is a new ESRC grant (Feb 2021 – Jan 2022) held by Professor Sarah Parsons (Education) and Dr Hanna Kovshoff (Psychology), University of Southampton and Professor Nicola Yuill (ChaTLab, Psychology), University of Sussex.
+The Our Stories project was an ESRC grant (Feb 2021 – Jan 2022) held by Professor Sarah Parsons (Education) and Dr Hanna Kovshoff (Psychology), University of Southampton and Professor Nicola Yuill (Acorns Sussex, Psychology), University of Sussex.

-It will investigate new ways of using shared video stories developed in Southampton to support participation of autistic individuals in their health, education and social care when they may not necessarily verbalise their experiences.
+It investigated new ways of using shared video stories to support participation of autistic individuals in their health, education and social care when they may not necessarily verbalise their experiences.

-The Sussex side of the project consists of 2 sub-projects:
+The Sussex side of the work has 2 projects:

-Just Right (with Sadie Gillett, Brighton & Hove Inclusion Support Service): Just Right is an emotion regulation scheme developed and implemented across schools in Brighton & Hove.
+Just Right (with Sadie Gillett, then Brighton & Hove Inclusion Support Service): Just Right is an emotion regulation scheme developed and implemented across schools in Brighton & Hove.
 It focuses on using calming techniques to support moment-to-moment transitions in the school settings, supporting all children to be ready to learn.
+Young people made videos about how they managed transitions during the school day.

 Playing A/Part